combustible-lemon-labs/beauty_boilerplate/README.md

 - [License](#license)

 > If you do not require the functionality of Preact and Tailwind, i.e. you just want to write a TypeScript resource-no UI, consider the [`fivem-ts-boilerplate`](https://github.com/d0p3t/fivem-ts-boilerplate) instead.

+> I'm assuming you already are familiar with Preact (React is strikingly similar) and Tailwind.
+Both are very easy to start using if you're already familiar with JavaScript and how CSS styling traditionally works.

 > It's highly recommended you use [VSCode](https://code.visualstudio.com/) and the [PostCSS Language Support](https://marketplace.visualstudio.com/items?itemName=csstools.postcss) and [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extensions.
 The will be recommended for installation when you first open the project in VSCode.